inaimathi/langnostic/drafts/zippers-and-clj.md

   (reduce #'insert-right (reverse node-list) :initial-value zipper))
 ```

+`edit` takes a function instead of a new node, and replaces the node at `loc` with the result of running that function on the existing node.
+The `splice-*` twins are fairly self-explanatory; they're like `insert-left`/`insert-right`, but work on multiple nodes rather than single ones.

 I haven't yet implemented `next`, `prev` and `remove` because these _might_ relate to the different representation of the [traversal `end?` state](https://github.com/clojure/clojure/blob/master/src/clj/clojure/zip.clj#L244).
 The reason for this _seems_ to be that `next`/`prev`/`remove` assume a [depth-first traversal](https://www.cs.usfca.edu/~galles/visualization/DFS.html).
 The reason I'm being weasely here is that I haven't thought about it hard enough to be sure that the `end?` marker is really necessary.
+It also seems odd to privilege depth-first over breadth-first traversals; ideally, I think you'd want to be able to support either.
+Possibly interchangeably.

+## Minor Housekeeping

+That wraps it up for this edition.
+My immediate intention is to do more work on the `cl-zipper` and `clj` libraries, as well as that game I mentioned last time.
+Ideally, I'd like to up my blogging output too.
+Probably not to the same volume as I had at my peak, but it was definitely helpful to keep some sort of written journal around for a while.
+The current state of the world is, hopefully, going to make it easy for me to get more programming time in.
+All things considered, I'd count that as a win.